baekgol/react-native-alarm-manager/README.md

 #### All

-It searches for all alarms.
+This searches for all alarms.

 ```javascript
 Alarm.searchAll(